oysteijo/npy_array/README.md

     }

 ## Compilation/Install
-There is only one object file: `c_npy.o` if you only want single `.npy` file.
-If you need reading and writing of `.npz` files, you need to compile the other files as well.
-This will be compiled if you type `make`, however this is really primitive.
-The object files can be statically linked in to your executable.
-TODO: Make a lib archive.
+There is now a simple simple autoconf/automake setup.
+From scratch:

+    aclocal
+    autoconf
+    automake --add-missing

+    ./configure
+    make

+This will build a static library `libc_npy.a` which can be linked in to your executable with the `-lc_npy` option to the linker.
+Since this is such alpha stage, I do not recommend to install this.

 ## Status
 This is written in a full hurry one afternoon, and then modified over some time.